kimmykokonut/dumpling-api/README.md

     "id": 1,
     "name": "Ravioli",
-    "description": "Wheat-based dough that's pillowy soft, filled with ricotta cheese", "origin": 3
+    "description": "Wheat-based dough that's pillowy soft, filled with ricotta cheese", "origin": 3,
+    "owner": [YOUR-USERNAME]
 }

 DELETE dumpling by id:
 http://127.0.0.1:8000/dumplings/1
+Content-Type: application/json
+Authorization: Token [TOKEN-HERE]
-response: 204 No Content
+Response: 204 No Content

 ### Stretch Goals
-- Full crud for admin role
-- User can crud their own creation, but read-only for other items
 - Add comment/rating section
 - Add a find this dumpling feature which can link to a local restaurant serving it and integrate MapBox for a waypoint and/or directions
 - User dashboard to save favorite dumplings
 - Add a recipe option?
 To share dumpling recipes.
+- Allow user to have crud for origin and tag? (more endpoints)

 ### License
 See license.md for more information